NSLS-II-BMM/BeamlineManual/docs/before.rst

-Any equipment with an electrical cable including low-voltage instruments and sample holderss are considered electrical equipment (laptop computers are excluded).
+Any equipment with an electrical cable including low-voltage instruments and sample holderss are considered electrical equipment (laptop computers are excluded) and are subject to an electrical equipment inspection (EEI).

-If you plan to bring electrical equipment for your experiment, please contact Jerome Malley, Electrical Equipment Inspection (EEI) Manager at malley@bnl.gov as soon as practical and at least two weeks before the start of your experiment.
-Be prepared to provide manuals, photos, electrical diagrams, and schematics.
+If you plan to bring electrical equipment for your experiment, go to http://bit.ly/m/eei to fill out the EEI request form.

-Please include beamline staff (Bruce Ravel <bravel@bnl.gov> for all experiments; Vesna Stanic <vstanic@bnl.gov> & Jean Jordan-Sweet
-<jlj@bnl.gov> for XRD experiments) in your communication as some
-pre-approved electrical equipment (e.g., potentiostat, heaters, temperature meters, and controllers) may be available at the beamline.
+The EEI request form includes questions describing the user supplied equipment, thus is a chore better suited for the user who has knowledge of the equipment coming to the beamline.

-.. note:: Failure to comply with EEI will result in a delay to your
+.. caution:: Failure to schedule an EEI will result in a delay to your
 	     experiment.
 Equipment that cannot pass EEI may not be used at NSLS-II.

+Note that some pre-approved electrical equipment (e.g., potentiostat, heaters, temperature meters, and controllers) is available at the beamline.

 Research Equipment Pool
 -----------------------

-Many experimental tools are available from `the NSLS-II Research Equipment Pool
+Some experimental tools are available from `the NSLS-II Research Equipment Pool
 <https://public.bnl.gov/sites/rep/SitePages/Home.aspx>`__.
 If you
 wish to use any items from equipment pool, contact `Bruce Ravel
 <mailto:bravel@bnl.gov>`__ well ahead of your experiment.

+If you wish to use a potentiostat in lab 4L-L09 to pre-condition battery or other electrochemical samples, contact `Bruce
+<mailto:bravel@bnl.gov>`__ to have a potentiostat from the equipment
+pool reserved for you.

 Shipping things to the beamline
 -------------------------------

-Things should be shipped to
+Packages should be shipped to

 .. code-block:: none